beacon-biosignals/StableHashTraits.jl/README.md

 You can customize how hashes are computed within a given scope using a context object.
 This is also a very useful way to avoid type piracy.
 The context can be any object you'd like and is passed as the second argument to `stable_hash`.
-By default it is equal to `HashVersion{1}()` and this is the context for which the default fallbacks listed above are defined.
+By default it is equal to `HashVersion{1}()` and this determines how objects are hashed when a more method specific is not defined.

 This context is then passed to both `hash_method` and `StableHashTraits.write` (the latter is the method called for `WriteHash`, and falls back to `Base.write`).
 Because of the way